Ivander20/places_demo/README.md

 ```

 - Steps

+The problem is not 100% reproduceable.
+Its happening most of the time.
+For safer side always run the activity before searching location.

 1. On Android device having Android 10 just launch search places activity and type any search string mentioned above.
 2. Create Android 10 emulator and run search places activity, use emulator soft keyboard to search the location strings.